truenas/documentation/content/Solutions/Optimizations/Security.md

 {{< hint type=warning >}}
 Be careful when prompted to overwrite any existing SSH key pairs, as this can disrupt previously configured SSH connections.
-Overwriting an SSH key pair cannot be undone.
+SSH key pair overwrites are permanent.
 {{< /hint >}}

 {{< tabs "SSH Key Generation" >}}